shalini3112/TestGitHub/README.md

 # TestGitHub
-test github is a repository about showing minimums of github,etc.
+test github is a repository about showing minimums of github and how to maneuver,function,etc